-12.5 The fund has been nominally calculated on the basis of APEX membership as at 1 July 2018 (Headcount), cost of national, Australasian and international conferences / courses and a "reasonable" assessment of how many attendances at such might occur in any year.
-Should the membership alter more than 5% (up or down) then the CPD pool will be adjusted accordingly on 1July of each year.
+12.5 The fund has been nominally calculated on the basis of APEX membership as at 1 July 2024 (Headcount), cost of national, Australasian and international conferences / courses and a "reasonable" assessment of how many attendances at such might occur in any year.
+Should the membership alter more than 5% (up or down) then the CPD pool will be adjusted accordingly on 1 July of each year.

-CPD Fund Administration 12.6
+12.6 CPD Fund Administration

-- The pool shall only be available to members of APEX. a) - The pool shall be administered by the department in each respective DHB by the b) service manager, Charge/Team Leader RTs, APEX delegate and RTs in a manner agreed by APEX and the DHB party concerned.
-This agreement shall be confirmed in writing by the parties. - The chair of the CPD committee shall be rotated between a manager and RT c) annually unless agreed otherwise and confirmed in the local CPD committee agreement. - Management of the pool must at the least provide for the following: d) - Ensure that required continuing professional development is achieved and maintained by employees, and - (ii) Is managed in a fair, transparent and consistent manner, and - (iii) The CPD committee shall maintain a standard reporting record that includes: - > Full financial records detailing the level and use of expenditure, and - > Any declined applications and the reason for declination, and - > Source and quantity of funding external to the pool above. - (iv) The reporting record shall be made available to APEX on request.
+- a) The pool shall only be available to members of APEX. - b) The pool shall be administered by the department in each respective District by the service manager, Charge/Team Leader RTs, APEX delegate and RTs in a manner agreed by APEX and the District concerned.
+This agreement shall be confirmed in writing by the parties. - c) The chair of the CPD committee shall be rotated between a manager and RT annually unless agreed otherwise and confirmed in the local CPD committee agreement.

+- d) Management of the pool must at the least provide for the following: - (i) Ensure that required continuing professional development is achieved and maintained by employees, and - (ii) Is managed in a fair, transparent and consistent manner, and - (iii) The CPD committee shall maintain a standard reporting record that includes: - > Full financial records detailing the level and use of expenditure, and - > Any declined applications and the reason for declination, and - > Source and quantity of funding external to the pool above. - (iv) The reporting record shall be made available to APEX on request.